Gagan5278/MVVMModuleGenerator/README.md

 # MVVMModuleGenerator
 An Xcode template for generating files for MVVM Architecture.
 Easy to install and best suit for rapid development.
+Template genreator create View, ViewModel and Model file for a module say login.

 ## HOW TO USE
 Clone code somewhere in your mac system.
 (XCode must be installed)